145

 6

-Jean Frédéric Joliot-Curie was a French physicist and husband of Irène Joliot-Curie, with whom he was jointly awarded the Nobel Prize in Chemistry in 1935 for their discovery of induced...
+Jean Frédéric Joliot-Curie was a French chemist and physicist who received the 1935 Nobel Prize in Chemistry with his wife, Irène Joliot-Curie, for their discovery of induced radioactivity.
+They were...

 6

-Charles Eugène de Foucauld de Pontbriand, PFJ was a French soldier, explorer, geographer, ethnographer, Catholic priest and hermit who lived among the Tuareg people in the Sahara in Algeria.
-He was...
+Charles de Foucauld, born as Charles Eugène, vicomte de Foucauld de Pontbriand,, religious name Charles of Jesus, was a French monk, Catholic priest and hermit who lived among the Tuareg people in...

 6